 This medal is awarded to an individual, 18 years of age and older, who fulfills the qualities of honor, service, courage, leadership, and patriotism.
 The DAR Distinguished Citizen Medal may be awarded to emergency first responders; active duty military and veterans of the United States Armed Forces; and citizens who have contributed to the defense and/or security, and thereby the freedom, of the community, state, or nation in an exceptional manner.
 Members of NSDAR are eligible for this award if the service is unrelated to their DAR activities.

 This award is presented to a veteran in recognition of outstanding achievement in personal, professional, and in family life.
 Applicant must prove significant contributions of leadership, patriotism, and increased public awareness of veteran’s needs.
 A veteran volunteering in the community for patriotic organizations or to assist veterans as volunteerism is not limited to Veteran Administration (VA) for this award.

 Outstanding Youth Volunteer Award

-Award is presented to a youth volunteer who serves in a VA facility and who is 14-21 years of age in recognition of outstanding or unusual care given to veteran’s and serves as a role model for peers and consistently demonstrates the qualities of leadership.
-Outstanding DAR Service of Veterans Award- State society and national level awards.
+This award is presented to a youth volunteer who serves in a VA facility and who is 14-21 years of age in recognition of outstanding or unusual care given to veteran’s and serves as a role model for peers and consistently demonstrates the qualities of leadership.
+Outstanding DAR Service of Veterans Award–State Society and national level awards.
 This award is presented to a DAR member in recognition of outstanding care given to veteran’s in VA facilities, state veteran’s facilities, nursing homes, veteran’s shelters, and outpatient clinics.
 The outstanding NSDAR volunteer has given more than her time.